collective/collective.developermanual/source/views/browserviews.rst

 :doc:`acquisition chain </serving/traversing>` available, meaning that it does not know the parent or hierarchy where the view is.
 This information is set after the constructor have been run.
-All Plone code which relies on acquistion chain, which means almost all Plone helper code, does not work in ``__init__()``.
+All Plone code which relies on acquisition chain, which means almost all Plone helper code, does not work in ``__init__()``.
 Thus, the called Plone API methods return ``None`` or tend to throw exceptions.